+SCIENCE

 Getting started in Astronomy?
 Have a new telescope or binoculars and are not sure what to look for?

-Watch James Webster, Astro Photographer and Astronomer, as he discusses how to decipher what we see in the night sky.
+Join the LBIF and Astro Photographer and Astronomer James Webster as he discusses how to decipher what we see in the night sky.

 + DISCOVERY DAYS